ArmenMadoyan/doc-analysis-tool/README.md

 # Doc Analysis Tool Project

-This project implements a Retrieval-Augmented Generation (RAG) pipeline using LangChain, ChromaDB, and multiple LLM APIs (OpenAI, Gemini, Claude, Llama, Mistral) to process, extract, and summarize compliance-related documents.
+This project implements a Retrieval-Augmented Generation (RAG) pipeline using LangChain, ChromaDB, and multiple LLM APIs (OpenAI, Gemini) to process, extract, and summarize compliance-related documents.
 The system loads documents from a specified folder, processes them with OCR (using OCRmyPDF for scanned PDFs), stores embeddings in ChromaDB, and generates structured reports based on predefined categories.

 ## Project Structure